 Edirne Tava Ciğeri: for fried liver (yaprak çiğer)

-I know some you might want to run as soon you read ‘liver’.
+I know that some of you might want to run as soon you read ‘liver’.
 Offal is hard to get into if you didn’t grow up eating it.
 But ciğer, and this family-owned restaurant, really deserve a try!
-The beef liver pieces are dunk into flour and spices before being deep-fried and oh my god are they flavorful!
-If there is one meal that could convert people to offal, it’s çiğer.
+The beef liver pieces are dunked into flour and spices before being deep-fried and oh my god are they flavorful!
+If there is one meal that could convert people to offals, it’s çiğer.
 Everything tastes better fried, am I right?
-Drizzle some lemon juice on your çiğer and sprinkle some extra cumin, you won’t regret it.
+Drizzle lemon juice on your çiğer and sprinkle some extra cumin, you won’t regret it.

-The, very friendly, owner is from Edirne so he cooks çiğer the way they do it there.
+The very friendly, owner is from Edirne so he cooks çiğer the way they do it there.
 The main difference is that they cut the liver very thinly (instead of cutting it into small cubes).
 That’s why it’s called yaprak çiğer, yaprak meaning leaves.
-The traditional side for çiğer is piyaz (cold white bean salad) and you should definitely order some.
-The meal wouldn’t be complete without it.
-One last note, be careful with the dried peppers, served on top of çiğer, they’re ex-tre-me-ly hot, and if you don’t have ayran to wash it down, you’re screwed.
+The traditional side for çiğer is piyaz (cold white bean salad).
+You should definitely order some as the meal wouldn’t be complete without it.
+One last note, be careful with the dried chilies, served on top, they’re ex-tre-me-ly hot, and if you don’t have ayran to wash it down, you’ll be in a pickle.

 To order one plate say: tek ciğer or buçuk çiğer if you are hungry and want a little bit more.
 To order the bean salad on the side say bir adet piyaz, lütfen.